Looking for email writing tips?

 Grammarly’s blog has featured several recent posts on all things email writing.
 Our aim is to provide readers with valuable insights on how to craft the perfect email for any occasion.
 We’ve talked about proper email etiquette.
 We’ve covered ways to maximize your productivity.
 And we’ve shown you how to step out of office for vacation and avoid a flood of emails upon your return.

 Below you’ll find some of the key takeaways from our email-writing topics.
 Keep in mind, Grammarly’s editor is a great way to improve your copy and ensure the quality of your email messages.
-Now let’s get to our top email tips of 2017.
+Now let’s get to our top email tips.

 1. Properly starting an email is essential in the writing process.